naphattharap/nli_chatbot/README.md

 **User**: The author name's JK Rowling

-**BootBot**: /BookBot gives you a book information/.
+**BookBot**: /BookBot gives you a book information/.
 Would you like me to find more information?

 **User**: Yes, please

-**BootBot**: I found /BookBot gives you more books' information/
+**BookBot**: I found /BookBot gives you more books' information/

 # Features and Integrations